 Out-Law Guide | 30 Apr 2021 | 2:14 pm | 1 min. read

-Where a document needs to be verified by a company, the statement of truth must be signed by a senior corporate officer.
-This could be a director, treasurer, secretary, chief executive, manager or other authorised officer.
+Where a document is to be verified by a company, the statement of truth must be signed by a senior corporate officer who is sufficiently acquainted with the matters set out in the document to positively advance an honest belief.

 The signatory should also be authorised by the organisation to sign the document on its behalf.